IMSGlobal/caliper-cert-guide/caliper-cert-guide.md

 #### <a name="httpResponse"></a>5.3 HTTP Message Responses

-When communicating over HTTP the certification service endpoint will exhibit the following response behavior:
+Following receipt of a [Sensor](#sensor) request message the certification service will reply with a response message.
+The response will include a three-digit status code indicating whether or not the certification service was able to understand and satisfy the request as defined by [RFC 7231](#rfc7231).

 * To signal to a Caliper sensor that it has successfully received a message the certification service endpoint will reply with a `2xx` class status code.
 The body of a successful response will be empty.
 * If a Caliper sensor sends a message containing events and or entities without an enclosing [Envelope](#envelope), the certification service will reply with a `400 Bad Request` response.